How to use boost::property_tree to load and write JSON

 Loading some values

-We can access a value from the root by giving it’s path to the get method.
+We can access a value from the root by giving its path to the get method.

 // Read values